nickroh/Alice-Interactive-fiction/Assets/Plugins/Ink/Readme.md

 Features:

- - **Running ink in game**: Allows usage of JSON-compiled ink files in Unity via the included `ink-engine.dll`.
+ - **Running ink in game**: Allows usage of JSON-compiled ink files in Unity via the included `ink-engine.dll` (and Json.Net dependency).

  - **Auto Compilation**: Instantly creates and updates a JSON story file when a `.ink` is updated.
-Errors in your `.ink` script are displayed as errors in Unity's own console.

  - **Ink Player**: Provides a powerful player window for playing and debugging stories.